chaos-mesh/rfcs/text/2022-05-12-multi-cluster-support.md

 The creation, deletion is straightforward.
 Another thing to consider is the GC.
-As there is nothing like `ownerReference` across the clusters, we will need to handle the unexpected situation, e.g. the parent is deleted without notification… We should also provide a way to force remove both parent and child (maybe propagating the annotation is enough).
+As there is nothing like `ownerReference` across the clusters, we will need to handle the unexpected situation, e.g. the parent is deleted without notification… We should also provide a way to force remove both parent and remote (maybe propagating the annotation is enough).

 The total workflow can be described in the following graph: